valdy2424/PhishingEmail-TELEGRAMSPAMbrutal/README.md

 # PhishingEmail-TELEGRAMSPAMbrutal
 For users, please understand well how to use it ..
-Script Using Python3 one step
+Script Using Python one step

 Cd PhishingEmail-TELEGRAMSPAMbrutal

-$python3 ayo.py
+$python ayo.py

 thank